Director: Felix Van Groeningen

 In his last big, dramatic, Oscar-nominated turn in Foxcatcher, Steve Carell’s character took a young wrestler under his wing, trying to exert a similar degree of absolute control over him, much as he does his son here, only to have his prize catch squirm out of his grasp.
 And there’s a similar, vaguely unsettling threat in the way David attempts to keep Nic under his thumb.
 When the boy returns home late without calling for instance, he’s humiliatingly required, in a manner that makes it clear he has no choice in the matter, to pee in a cup for a home administered drug test, his apologetic father contradictorily explaining with an oxymoron, “We trust you.
 We just need some proof.”
 In such instances one can understand Nic’s dogged desire to remain safely outside his father’s sphere of influence, even if that means subsisting on the fringes of society.

 The ravenous craving he knows he can’t control terrifies the father as much as it does audiences when it flares up so unexpectedly in fits and bursts, seemingly out of nowhere.
 Like the one we see playing out on TV, he’s the hurricane his father fears blowing into their lives, leaving a path of destruction in its wake.
-The fascinating discrepancy between their acting approaches is like watching Marlon Brando unleash his raw, realistic Method for the first time, upon poor Vivian Leigh’s stage trained diction and stylized theatricality.
+The fascinating discrepancy between their acting approaches is like watching Marlon Brando unleash his raw, realistic Method for the first time, upon poor Vivian Leigh’s stage-trained diction and stylized theatricality.
 The two together, pulling toward their opposing extremes for maximum impact, spark the only dramatic tension to be had here.
-Left with a contact high, we keep waiting for more crackling confrontations between them, where much more about father and son will be revealed, and more sense made of how they got to this impasse in their relationship, but unfortunately the film lets us down on this score, disappointing us almost as much as Nic does his dad.
+Left with a contact high, we keep waiting for more crackling confrontations between them like the one at the diner, where much more about father and son will be revealed, and more sense made of how they got to this impasse in their relationship, but unfortunately the film lets us down on this score, disappointing us almost as much as Nic does his dad.

 About Author: David Craft is a graduate of West Virginia State University where he received his BA in Art.
 Working to better the world one review at a time, he currently resides in New Jersey, the birthplace of the movies!!!